-This beautfully scenic, high altitude, modern tarred pass is located on the R58 between Barkly East and Lady Grey.
+This beautifully scenic, high altitude, modern tarred pass is located on the R58 between Barkly East and Lady Grey.
 The 10 km long pass descends steadily through majestic mountain scenery to cross the dominant local river, the Kraai River (Crow River) at approximately the halfway point.
 The descent down the western side offers fabulous views of the Kraai River which has carved a series of serpentine like bends through the landscape.
-This is a safe, well engineered road, providing the speed limits are adhered to, but dangerous when there is snow or ice on the road.
+This is a safe, well-engineered road, providing the speed limits are adhered to, but dangerous when there is snow or ice on the road.

 This minor poort is 1,9 km long and displays a small altitude variance of 39m.
 As is typical of all poorts, the road follows the course of the river sweeping through a single S-bend with big changes in direction and corners exceeding 150 degrees radius.
 It is named after the Kranskop farm through which it traverses.